 Forest farming of native medicinal plants such as American ginseng requires an appreciation of how the overstory (the trees) influences the understory (the crop).
 With forest farming, the tree canopy should provide a favorable microclimatic and nutrient-cycling condition for plant establishment, growth, and reproduction.
 Locating the appropriate habitat is critical to success.

 American ginseng is an adaptable plant that tolerates a wide variety of forest conditions.
 However, the best growth is obtained under a specific set of conditions.
 For example, ginseng is shade-obligate and requires tree and/or shrub coverage of approximately 60 to 90 percent shade.
-Under relatively low-light conditions (e.g., 90 percent shade), growth and development may be slow and fruit and seed productivity may be low. on the other hand, under relatively high light conditions (e.g., 60 percent shade), growth rate and productivity may be high--perhaps too high since rapid development can result in roots that have less desirable commercial appearance (i.e., they look "cultivated").
+Under relatively low-light conditions (e.g., 90 percent shade), growth and development may be slow and fruit and seed productivity may be low.
+On the other hand, under relatively high light conditions (e.g., 60 percent shade), growth rate and productivity may be high--perhaps too high since rapid development can result in roots that have less desirable commercial appearance (i.e., they look "cultivated").

 |Trees||Shrubs and small trees||Herbs||Ferns|

-|Because common names vary, the scientific name is given in parentheses.|
+Because common names vary, the scientific name is given in parentheses.

 Keep in mind that while the use of indicator species is helpful, the specific plants used to identify favorable growing sites for ginseng will vary somewhat from region to region across the state.
 It is recommended that you experiment in a number of locations on your forestland to discover favorable areas and reduce the possibility of failure due to placing "all your eggs in one basket."

 Ginseng may be grown or propagated from seed, from transplants grown from seed, or, less commonly, from root division (i.e., dividing the "neck").
-The simplest and most economical method is propagation from seed since this method requires less time and labor and cost than root division and the results are more predictable.
+The simplest and most economical method is propagation from seed since it requires less time and labor and cost than root division and the results are more predictable.

 Two- or three-year-old ginseng transplants, or rootlets, are grown from seed by commercial suppliers for transplanting into forestlands.
 The advantages of using transplants are that they reduce the production period and growers can better anticipate plant spacing.
 The biggest disadvantage is the higher cost.
 When compared to the cost of seed, transplants are much more expensive at $0.50 to $1.50 per root.
 If you are just starting out, it may be desirable to purchase a mixture of both seed and transplant materials in order for you to realize the advantages of using transplants without incurring large initial investment costs.
+Whether purchased or just relocated from existing plants in your forest, any transplanting should be done in late summer or fall, when the bud is set on the roots for next year’s growth.
+This will minimize any shock to the transplants.

 A third method for propagating ginseng is to divide the root or rhizome.
 Ginseng collectors have often propagated plants by separating the rhizome, or "neck," from an existing root and replanting it.
 While this method is not entirely reliable, research has demonstrated that vegetative propagation by root division is indeed successful much of the time.
 The largest obstacle to the broad use of this method is a federal requirement that the neck be retained on root sold to buyers because it is used to age the root.
 Also, because root age is important with respect to its market value, an intact root is also favored by buyers.
 Thus, while propagation by root division is appropriate for some purposes, such as increasing numbers of genetically identical plants for seed production, it is not recommended if your sole objective is to produce root that is legally and economically acceptable.